Philip-Lynch/KerrOrbitalAngleConversion/README.md

 A repository for converting between the different orbital angles used to describe bound timelike geodesics in Kerr spacetime.
 This code contains a Wolfram Language (Mathematica) implimentation, a C implimentation and Cython bindings so that one can use the C implimentation in Python.

 ## Mathematica Implimentation
 The mathematica implimentation is located in the mma directory.
 Simply run any cell in the notebook and agree to evaluate all initialization cells.
-From there one can work through the Example section.
+From there one can work through the "Testing the Conversion" section.

 ## C Implimentation
 This code requires the gsl library.